 This Job also allows has an ability that allows the player to partner with another party member granting an additional boost in damage for both players and, like other DPS, offers shields and party buffs for the rest of the group – this Job is a great choice if you want a casual experience but also support your party as well.

-Final Fantasy XIV: Endwalker launches in November 2021.
+Final Fantasy XIV: Endwalker launched in November 2021, with Patch 6.1 following in early 2022.